• Skip to primary navigation

 Why should I consider an investment in real estate?

-Allocating some portion of your portfolio to a direct investment in real estate may provide you with a reasonably predictable and stable level of current income from the investment; the opportunity for capital appreciation; and diversification of your portfolio; and may also provide you with the knowledge that you are helping to improve cities and communities.
-But you should view these as very risky investments, much riskier than an investment in a stock market index fund, for example.
+Diversifying your portfolio with a real estate investment may provide you with a reasonably predictable and stable level of income from the investment, the opportunity for capital appreciation and an impact investment!
+But remember, all investments are risky.
+And direct investments might be riskier than an investment in a stock market index fund, for example.

 How much should I invest?

 That’s entirely up to you and your investment advisors.
-As a general matter, most people recommend a balanced portfolio that includes both low-risk and high-risk investments, with the right mix based on lots of factors including your age and your own tolerance for market fluctuations.
-As you consider how much to invest, you should definitely think of most of the projects on our site as high-risk investments.
+You might consider a balanced portfolio that includes both low-risk and high-risk investments, with the right mix based on lots of factors including your age and your own tolerance for market fluctuations.

 Are there minimum investments?